stereolabs/zed-opencv-calibration/README.md

 The calibration process requires a printed checkerboard pattern.

-Default configuration expects a **9x6 checkerboard with 24mm squares**.
-For other configurations, please use the command line options described below.
+The default configuration expects a **[9x6 checkerboard with 24mm squared](https://github.com/opencv/opencv/blob/4.x/doc/pattern.png/)**.

+For other custom configurations, please use the command line options described below.

 #### Prepare Calibration Target

-- Print a checkerboard pattern and attach it on rigid, flat surface.
+- Print the checkerboard pattern and attach it on a rigid, flat surface.
-- Default: 9 horizontal × 6 vertical inner corners, 24mm square size.
 - Ensure the pattern is perfectly flat and well-lit.
+- Avoid reflections or glare on the checkerboard surface.

 #### Run Calibration